Lennskie/MARS-Documentation-School-Clone/README.md

 The use cases of these endpoints are to display every dispatch at the dashboards for the employees as well to show/delete/create new dispatches on the employee map.

+## User testing report

+This is done in a seperate file in this folder.
+The file is called usertestMARS.md